Recordings are now available for each session. Click on the title of each session below for access to the recorded

-Join us online on Wednesday, June 23, 2021 at 10:00 am for INFOhio's one-day conference, Instructional Materials Matter.
-This no-cost conference will begin with a keynote session on why instructional materials matter from the Ohio Department of Education with additional sessions throughout the rest of the day on quality INFOhio resources, web tools, and professional development.
-All webinars during this one-day conference will be recorded and links will be posted.
+This no-cost conference began with a keynote session on why instructional materials matter from the Ohio Department of Education with additional sessions throughout the day on quality INFOhio resources, web tools, and professional development.
+All webinars during this one-day conference were recorded and links are now posted.
 Participants can earn a certificate after completing a quiz for each session attended, with up to five contact hours possible.
-Session titles and details are highlighted below.
+Session titles, access to recordings, and details are highlighted below.

 Paolo DeMaria, Ohio's Superintendent of Public Instruction, and Sherry Birchem, Director of the Ohio Department of Education's Office of Learning and Instructional Strategies, will give an overview of high-quality instructional materials in Ohio and will connect the dots between high-quality instructional materials, Each Child, Our Future, and student achievement.

 Teachers and administrators know how important high-quality instructional materials are for student learning, but access to the best materials remains an issue for many educators.
 Time is of the essence, and too often, the criteria for high-quality instructional materials is unclear.
 To build capacity in Ohio schools to find and use quality materials, INFOhio has partnered with EdReports to provide a free class on how to use their reviews of instructional materials available for districts.
 In addition, INFOhio synthesized criteria from various sources for high-quality instructional materials in the development of the RemotEDx Rubric, creating a tool that can be used not only for Open Educational Resources, but also when considering supplemental materials.
 Also learn more about INFOhio's platform, available through the RemotEDx Exchange, to provide EdReports content for Ohio educators.
 Districts looking for how to find and evaluate instructional materials will benefit from this session.